CLEP / Western Civilization I

 Question 2: Which Renaissance figure wrote “In Praise of Folly” in an attempt to reform the Roman Catholic Church from within?

-2. Ulrich Zwingli
+1. Ulrich Zwingli

-3. Erasmus of Rotterdam
+2. Erasmus of Rotterdam

 4. Niccolo Machiavelli

-Correct Answer: C. Erasmus of Rotterdam
+Correct Answer: B. Erasmus of Rotterdam

 Explanation: Erasmus of Rotterdam (can you guess where he was from?) was a humanist scholar and philosopher, but also a Roman Catholic priest.
 He knew that the Roman Catholic Church needed to be reformed, but he believed that forming a whole new denomination like Martin Luther was wrong.
 He believed that the Church could be reformed from within.